quackduck/devzat/README.md

 Feel free to make a [new issue](https://github.com/quackduck/devzat/issues) if something doesn't work.

-If you think the main devzat server is down (devzat.hackclub.com), you can check [Our Uptimebot Site](https://stats.uptimerobot.com/kxMQqfYk4y) for more information.
+See the [status site](https://stats.uptimerobot.com/kxMQqfYk4y) of the main Devzat server to check if it might be down.

 ### Want to host your own instance?